-Why it is important to give your baby solid foods after he is 6 months old:
+Why it is important to give your baby solid foods after he or she is 6 months old:

 - Your baby has new nutrition needs.
-Your baby needs other foods to meet his nutrition needs when he reaches 6 months of age.
-He needs certain vitamins and minerals, such as iron, to allow for normal growth and development.
+Your baby needs other foods to meet his or her nutrition needs when he or she reaches 6 months of age.
+He or she needs certain vitamins and minerals, such as iron, to allow for normal growth and development.

 - Your baby learns to try new tastes and textures.
 This helps your baby learn to eat a variety of foods from all of the food groups.
-This will help him get all the nutrients he needs when he is weaned from breast milk or formula.
+This will help him or her get all the nutrients he or she needs when he or she is weaned from breast milk or formula.

 How to introduce solid foods to your baby:

-- At 6 to 9 months, change the texture of his foods.
-Start to give him mashed food that has soft lumps.
-The lumps help him learn to eat foods with more texture.
-You can also start to give him soft finger foods, such as small pieces of banana.
-At this stage, your baby may start learning how to feed himself.
-Continue to give him solid foods 2 to 3 times each day.
-You can also give him liquids in a cup with a lid.
+- At 6 to 9 months, change the texture of his or her foods.
+Start to give him or her mashed food that has soft lumps.
+The lumps help him or her learn to eat foods with more texture.
+You can also start to give him or her soft finger foods, such as small pieces of banana.
+At this stage, your baby may start learning how to feed himself or herself.
+Continue to give him or her solid foods 2 to 3 times each day.
+You can also give him or her liquids in a cup with a lid.
 Your baby will still continue to breastfeed about 4 to 6 times each day.

 - At 12 months, your baby should eat mostly table foods.
-Do not give him foods with a high choking risk.
+Do not give him or her foods with a high choking risk.
 Some examples are hard, raw fruits and vegetables, nuts, and hot dogs.
-When your baby is 12 months old, you may start to give him cow's milk.
-Do not give your baby cow's milk before he is 12 months old.
+When your baby is 12 months old, you may start to give him or her cow's milk.
+Do not give your baby cow's milk before he or she is 12 months old.
 Ask your healthcare provider for more information about healthy foods you can feed your child.